Vijaya Raje Scindia

 Vijaya Raje Scindia (born Lekha Divyeshwari Devi; 12 October 1919 – 25 January 2001), known popularly as the Rajmata Scindia, was an Indian politician and consort of the last ruling Maharaja of Gwalior, Jiwajirao Scindia, in British Raj.
 In later life, she was elected repeatedly to both houses of the Indian parliament.
 She was one of the founding members of the Bharatiya Janata Party.
 William Dalrymple wrote in his 1998 book The Age of Kali that she had been called "a madwoman and a saint; a dangerous reactionary and a national saviour; a stubborn and self-righteous old lunatic and a brave and resilient visionary."

 Early years

-Vijaya Raje Scindia was born in 1919 at Sagar in present-day Madhya Pradesh, the eldest child of Thakur Mahendra Singh of Kotla State (U.P.), a government officer, by his second wife, Chuda Devashwari Devi.
+Vijaya Raje Scindia was born in 1919 at Sagar in present-day Madhya Pradesh, the eldest child of feudal Mahendra Singh of the village Gangni, Firozabad district in Uttar Pradesh, a deputy collector in the colonial provincial administration, and his second wife, Chuda Devashwari Devi.
 She was named Lekha Divyeshwari Devi at birth.
 Her father was a deputy collector in the provincial administration.
 Her mother was the daughter of former Commander-in-chief of the Nepalese Army Khadga Shamsher Jang Bahadur Rana, the nephew of founder of Rana dynasty of Nepal, Jang Bahadur Kunwar Rana.
 She died at Vijaya Raje's birth.
 Her brother is Dhyanendra Singh, husband of Maya Singh.